“It’s all in how you look at it.” At least, that’s what I hear some say. Perspective, if you will, changes one’s outlook on a lot of things in life.

 How we feel matters, but then again, it doesn’t matter.

 When we feel positive and optimistic it is easy for us to shower others with attention and be pressed into service for their needs.
-But, when we are in the midst of trials and travail, the negative and pessimistic seems to take up residence in our being, hindering us from bothering with anyone else other than ourselves and our own needs.
+But, when we are in the midst of trials and travail, the negative and pessimistic seem to take up residence in our being, hindering us from bothering with anyone else other than ourselves and our own needs.

 As I was pondering this I thought about Jesus on the cross.
 It dawned on me, in the midst of the worse thing He would ever have to endure, how much He had a focus shift.
 How much He paid attention to the needs of others despite what He was going through.

 “Father, forgive them, for they do not know what they do,” (Luke 23:34, NKJV).